 Soak up the historic sites of Ancient Greece

-Acropolis and the Parthenon – Probably the most famous monument in Athens.
+The Acropolis and the Parthenon – Probably the most famous monument in Athens.
 An Acropolis can be found in many Greek cities (it’s basically the highest part of an ancient city) but with the large Parthenon temple overlooking the city, the Acropolis of Athens is definitely a must-see.

-skip-the-line ticket with a self-guided tour in advance (with an audioguide and the app).
-Because the queue in front of the Acropolis can get reeeeeally long!
+To make the most out of your visit, I highly recommend booking a skip-the-line ticket with a self-guided tour in advance (with an audioguide and the app).
+Because the queue in front of the Acropolis can get reeeeeally long! -

 The Theatre of Dionysos – Right next to the Acropolis, this old theatre is amazingly well-preserved and still used as a venue for events (e.g. concerts) nowadays.